hoang-ho/DistributedP2PNetwork/doc/testVerify.md

 " from the Seller terminal.
 Request arrives at similar time even though the log is at different time.
 This is because we are testing on a single machine, and each of the Seller, Buyer are multi-threading process.
 The time gap between a lookup and a buy request is 10 seconds, because I force the thread to sleep for 10 seconds

-There will be two cases that happens:
+There will be two cases that happen:

 * The Seller restock and choose the same product to sell, then both buyers would be able to buy product
 * The Seller restock adn choose a different product to sell, then the buyer that comes later may not be able to buy the product and will receive a buy unsucessful message